kat4/KatOver4low/README.md

 Our aim is to create a website where, once logged in with github credentials people can post their questions and people can comment on those questions.

+##How to use our site

+In the smaller box, type your question title.
+In the larger box type the more details content of your questions.
+Check it our here > https://katover4low.herokuapp.com/

 We will be using:
 * github authentication
 * socket.io - for realtime interaction